`homeboy runner`

 homeboy runner workspace sync <runner-id> --path <local-worktree> --mode git

-workspace sync materializes a laptop worktree under the runner’s configured workspace_root so Lab execution can run against an explicit remote path while Git operations and canonical edits stay local.
+workspace sync materializes a controller-side worktree under the runner’s configured workspace_root so runner execution can run against an explicit remote path while Git operations and canonical edits stay local.

 Modes:

-• snapshot copies the current local tree, including dirty edits, through a tar stream.
+• snapshot copies the current local tree, including dirty edits, through a tar stream from the controller.
+Use this for private or proxy-dependent sources because the runner does not need repository access.

 Safety rules: